Mrmalik01/python-mongodb/README.md

 # Python-Mongo Docker example
-This repository contains skeleton code for connecting python with MongoDb.
-It also follows docker files, therefore you can deploy this whole folder to a docker engine.
+This repository contains skeleton code for connecting python with MongoDb.It also contains docker files, therefore you can deploy this whole folder to a docker engine and run it easily.
 Do let me know if you need any more information or have any doubt

 **Contact detail**
 ------
-*email* : kmalik1122@gmail.com
+**email** : kmalik1122@gmail.com

 ## Instruction